axkirillov/gh-copr/README.md

 gh extension install axkirillov/gh-copr
 ```

-then, to list checkout all PRs in a repo
+then, to list all PRs in a repo
 ```
 gh copr
 ```